bjornharrtell/jsts/README.md

 JSTS Topology Suite
 ===================

-DISCLAIMER: The current status of this project is unfinished non-production quality.
+DISCLAIMER: JSTS Topology Suite now has functional parts (see the [FAQ](https://github.com/bjornharrtell/jsts/wiki/FAQ)) but major parts is yet to be ported.
 You are hereby invited to help change that. :)

 The JSTS Topology Suite is a JavaScript library of spatial predicates and functions for processing geometry conforming to the Simple Features Specification for SQL published by